 Approximately 1,035 West Campus House System beds will be available during General Room Selection.
 With roughly 3,500 rising sophomores, just about 30% will have a chance to secure a room in the House system during General Room Selection.
 The majority of rising sophomores will live in residences on North Campus (including Toni Morrison Hall and Ganędagǫ: Hall) and South Campus.
 Rising juniors and rising seniors who currently live in the House System have the chance to maintain their occupancy through their House’s Continued Occupancy (C/O) process.
 It is highly unlikely that a rising junior or senior, participating in General Room Selection, will be able to select space on West Campus for 2022-2023.

 What are the differences among the West Campus Houses?
 How many suites are available?

 Programmatically, the Houses are all similar in that they are faculty-led with high student engagement.
 Physically, each House has its own dining room, programming spaces, and accommodations for about 350 student residents (Keeton House is smaller with about 300 students).
 Becker House and Keeton House are each made up of a single main building.
-Cook House, Bethe House, and Rose House are each made up of a main building plus affiliated Gothic buildings, plus 625 University Avenue and 109 McGraw Place.
+Cook House, Bethe House, and Rose House are each made up of a main building plus affiliated Gothic buildings.

 There are 152 suites spread among the new buildings on West Campus: Cook House has 16 suites; Becker House has 45 suites; Bethe House has 38 suites; Keeton House has 37 suites; and Rose House has 16 suites.
 The vast majority are 5-person suites with 3 singles, 1 double, a bathroom, and a sitting area, although there are also a handful of suites accommodating 4, 6, 7, and 10 students.
 Not all of these suites will be available during General Room Selection; many will be reserved through the Houses’ Continued Occupancy processes.